hadyrashwan/rephraserAI/prompts.md

 ### Create a Chrome Extension

-Create a Chrome extension called **RephaserAI Tool**.
-When a user selects text, it adds an option in the context menu to "Rephrase with RephaserAI."
+Create a Chrome extension called **RephraserAI Tool**.
+When a user selects text, it adds an option in the context menu to "Rephrase with RephraserAI."
 The extension should call an API to get back the rephrased text, then update and display it in a popup, where the user can copy the result to the clipboard.
 Ensure that the extension does not request page access for privacy reasons.

 ## Get Gemini docs
 /web https://ai.google.dev/gemini-api/docs/quickstart?lang=rest